Friskes/capture-db-queries/README.md

-# Decorator for measuring the time and number of database queries
+# Class that supports the function of decorator, iterator and context manager for measuring the time and number of database queries

 <div align="center">